epxlp/Genetics_short_course_2016/pract3_GWAS/Exercises/README.md

 (Some names may have been invented)

-#Log In
+# Log In
 Log into bluecrystal using PuTTY.

-Run the following command to access a compute node:
+Run the following command to access a compute node:<br>
 `qsub -I -q teaching -l nodes=1:ppn=1,walltime=02:00:00`

-#Data
+# Data
 Data for this practical is available in `pract3_GWAS/data`

 Scripts (files containing commands) should be saved in `pract3_GWAS/scripts`